johnwmillr/johnwmillr.github.io/_posts/2018-08-24-unix-to-the-rescue.markdown

 I'm currently working on a data science project involving food recipes scraped from the Internet.
 One dataset floating around the web contains over 200,000 recipes scraped from [Allrecipes](http://allrecipes.com/).
 I found two versions of the dataset: one stored in a cleaned, JSON format, the other in raw HTML.
 In their least-compressed form (containing the raw HTML for each of the 200k+ recipes), the data take up roughly 40 gigabytes.

 What's odd about this dataset is that 60% of the 200k+ recipes are all identical.
-For whatever reason, there are over 120,000 copies of the [*Johnsonville® Three Cheese Italian Style Chicken Sausage Skillet Pizza*](https://www.allrecipes.com/recipe/219661/johnsonville-three-cheese-italian-style-chicken-sausage-skillet-pizza/) recipe.
+For whatever reason, there are over 120,000 copies of the [*Johnsonville Three Cheese Italian Style Chicken Sausage Skillet Pizza*](https://www.allrecipes.com/recipe/219661/johnsonville-three-cheese-italian-style-chicken-sausage-skillet-pizza/) recipe.

-{% include figure.html url="https://images.media-allrecipes.com/userphotos/720x405/995905.jpg" caption="The Chicken Sausage Skillet Pizza, presented without comment." width="70%" %}
+{% include figure.html url="https://images.media-allrecipes.com/userphotos/720x405/995905.jpg" caption="The Chicken Sausage Skillet Pizza, presented without comment." width="90%" %}

 Why there are so many copies of this recipe (or, for that matter, why the dish was ever created in the first place) is beyond me.
 I was more concerned with how all the duplicate recipes would affect my analysis.

 ## The task at hand
 As part of my food recipes project, I'm interested in parsing out the ingredients from many different recipes for the same type of food (e.g. chocolate chip cookies) and comparing how combinations and amounts of ingredients vary between recipes.
 To properly compare the ingredients between different recipes, I need to know how many servings each recipe is supposed to make.
 For example, two different cookie recipes may both require a cup of sugar, but you'll end up with completely different cookies if the first recipe is for a batch of ten while the second makes three dozen.

-{% include figure.html url="/assets/images/lotsOfFiles.gif" caption="Files for days!" width="80%" %}
+{% include figure.html url="/assets/images/lotsOfFiles.gif" caption="Files for days!" width="100%" %}

 Unfortunately, the recipes in the cleaned JSON dataset did not contain serving size information.
 The raw HTML files did contain serving sizes, but I would have to iterate through each of the 200k+ files to extract the information.
 I knew my work would be considerably faster if I could throw out the duplicate *Johnsonville* recipes and reduce the size of my dataset by 60%.